drewgillson/looker-ci-cd-with-actions/README.md

 ## Setup Instructions
 1. First, fork this repository and check it out to your local computer

-2. Edit your `variables.tf` file and update the AWS API credentials with your own.
-Get these by following [instructions on Guru](https://app.getguru.com/card/iozzGyeT/Setup-for-AWS-API-Creds-Through-Lookery-SSO).
+2. Run `aws-azure-login --profile="sandbox"` to refresh your AWS API credentials.
+Follow the [instructions on Guru](https://app.getguru.com/card/iozzGyeT/Setup-for-AWS-API-Creds-Through-Lookery-SSO) to install the aws-azure-login utility.

 3. Now, create your DEV and PROD Looker instances by running these Terraform commands in the working directory:
 ```